 Only three of the 14 islands are inhabited: Koločep, Lopud and Šipan – each has its own vibe and appeal – chances are that your tour will hop off at all three along with a spell spent snorkelling and (if you’re PADI Qualified) diving in the waters.

 How to Get There: You have to book onto a tour to explore the Elaphiti Islands – many, like this one, stop at the three biggest islands and include lunch and drinks.

 Unlike many of the other day trips from Dubrovnik on this list, Mostar is not on the coast, has no beaches – it’s not even in Croatia.
 But what it is is magical – add bucketloads of charm, a pretty setting and a unique cultural identity and the final result is Mostar.

 It’s hard to believe that postcard-perfect Mostar in Bosnia-Herzegovina has such a tumultuous history.
 Today it’s famed for the iconic Stari Most (Old Bridge) that tempts daring divers to take the plunge into the Neretva River below – if you’re lucky you’ll get to see this nail-biting feat first hand.

-Away from the bridge (it’s difficult to pull yourself away, but rest assured the rest of the town warrants exploration), the town is a maze of Ottoman buildings, cute craft stalls and Balkan heritage – there’s nothing nicer than taking time to walk around, stopping for a coffee or two along the way.
+Away from the bridge (it’s difficult to pull yourself away, but rest assured the rest of the town warrants exploration), the town is a maze of Ottoman buildings, cute craft stalls and Balkan heritage – there’s nothing nicer than to walk around, taking a Split Mostar Day Trip, stopping for a coffee or two along the way.